 Creaform’s handheld laser scanner MetraSCAN 3D™ was used to scan the entire aircraft, providing an easy and fast means to acquire highly accurate measurements over large areas.
 With Creaform’s patented TRUaccuracy™ technology built into the system, accuracy is ensured in all measurement conditions, unlike conventional measuring equipment that requires stable environments and experienced users.
 This proved invaluable while scanning the aircraft in a cold hangar late into the evening!

-The MetraSCAN 3D is tracked by a dual-camera system, which continuously located the position of the scanner relative to the aircraft at all times.
-A dynamic referencing system also meant that measurements could be taken regardless of vibrations in the environment in which they are taken in—even an aircraft hangar!
+The MetraSCAN 3D is tracked by a dual-camera system, which continuously locates the position of the scanner relative to the aircraft at all times.
+A dynamic referencing system also meant that measurements could be taken regardless of vibrations in the environment in which they are taken—even an aircraft hangar!
 The system also provided the ability to quickly and easily extend the measuring volume or to re-position the tracking device without the need for complicated and time-consuming adjustments.

 To further enhance the project’s accuracy, the system was used in conjunction with Creaform’s MaxSHOT 3D optical coordinate measuring system.
 The MaxSHOT 3D, photogrammetry device generated an accurate reference map across the whole surface of the plane.
 This ultimately minimized the time that would normally be required to manually register the scan data sets together.
 This also enabled areas to be re-scanned as required, or for parts to be removed so that “hidden surfaces” could also be scanned in great detail.

-Within 24 hours, the Measurement Solutions team scanned the entire aircraft within 1 mm accuracy.
-This acquisition was completed and post processed, before leaving site, into an industry standard STL mesh, ready for direct import into airflow analysis and CAD software.
+Within 24 hours, the Measurement Solutions team scanned the entire aircraft with 1 mm accuracy.
+This acquisition was completed and post-processed, before leaving the site, into an industry-standard STL mesh, ready for direct import into airflow analysis and CAD software.